zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 For five minutes, the character stopped hanging from the ledge.
 She didn’t fall, and she didn’t climb.
 She simply vanished.
 In her place was a group of friends arguing about a paragraph of text.
 This is **attention fracture**.
 By the time we found the rule and rolled the die, the sweat had dried.
 The urgency was gone.
 We weren't in the mountains anymore; we were in a library, doing research.

 I kept noticing this pattern across decades of real, messy play sessions.
-Sometimes, the rules felt like wind at our backs, propelling the story forward.
+Sometimes, the rules felt like wind at our backs, propelling the fiction forward.
 Other times, the rules felt like a wall we kept hitting—a procedural jam that forced us to stop looking at the fiction so we could look at the system.

 I started calling the mechanism that causes this the **Fiction Engine**.